Continuing Education Activity

 Complications of corticosteroid-induced myopathy include the morbidity and subsequent mortality associated with chronic muscle weakness.
 Patients experience decreased quality of life through the inability to perform activities of daily living and are at increased risk for falls and injury.
 In patients with treatment-resistant asthma on chronic corticosteroids, corticosteroid-induced myopathy should be entertained as a contributing factor to uncontrolled asthma and chronic respiratory failure.

 Deterrence and Patient Education

 Patients should routinely be educated on the risk versus benefit profile of corticosteroids, including the risk of corticosteroid-induced myopathy.
 Patients should be advised to contact their provider if they notice weakness developing.
 Patients should be informed that physical activity can help prevent and mitigate the effects of corticosteroid-induced myopathy, and should be prescribed physical therapy as part of a preventive and treatment regimen.

 Enhancing Healthcare Team Outcomes

-Given the high incidence of corticosteroid-induced myopathy in patients receiving glucocorticoid therapy for a wide range of clinical indications, interdisciplinary teams should implement systematic clinical screening for corticosteroid-induced myopathy in the appropriate patient populations.
-Since Primary care physicians are the most frequently and consistently involved specialty in taking care of such patients, they should maintain a high degree of suspicion for this diagnosis.
+Given the high incidence of corticosteroid-induced myopathy in patients receiving glucocorticoid therapy for a wide range of clinical indications, an interprofessional team should implement systematic clinical screening for corticosteroid-induced myopathy in the appropriate patient populations.
+Since primary care clinicians are the most frequently and consistently involved specialty in taking care of such patients, they should maintain a high degree of suspicion for this diagnosis.
 Additionally, providers and team members should systematically recommend and prescribe physical therapy to prevent and treat corticosteroid-induced myopathy.